alexander-ding/.dotfiles/README.md

 # .dotfiles

-This is a central repository of configuration files and setup scripts to configure any fresh 64-bit OSX or Debian-based Linux environments you have root access for to replicate my workflows.
+This is a central repository of configuration files and setup scripts to configure any fresh 64-bit macOS or Debian environments you have root access for to replicate my workflows.

 Some goodies include: